philip-papasavvas/aws-portfolio/README.md

 # aws-portfolio
-This repo has been set up to host my Python/Flask portfolio project.
+This repo has been set up to host my serverless event-driven microservices app (Python/Flask), which is a portfolio project.
-The aim is for the end state to host a Flask application on AWS that allows for a personal portfolio dashboard, to visualise changes in the portfolio value and view an attribution.
-The aim is for the dashboard to be fed by an Amazon RDS which is automatically updated each day with the stock prices from the stocks that we're interested in.
+The end state aims to host a Flask application on AWS that allows a personal portfolio dashboard to visualise changes in the portfolio value and view an attribution.
+The dashboard is to be fed by an Amazon RDS, which is automatically updated daily with the stock prices of the stocks we're interested in (defined in a config file).

 The plan is as follows (updated on 12 Dec 2023)
 - [X] Plan the overall architecture of the application